 Naomi Shihab Nye

-Naomi Shihab Nye was born in St. Louis, Missouri in 1952.
+Naomi Shihab Nye was born in St. Louis, Missouri.
 Her father was a Palestinian refugee and her mother an American of German and Swiss descent, and Nye spent her adolescence in both Jerusalem and San Antonio, Texas.
 She earned her BA from Trinity University in San Antonio.
 Nye is the recipient of numerous honors and awards for her work, including a Lavan Award, the Paterson Poetry Prize, the Carity Randall Prize, and many Pushcart Prizes.
-She has received fellowships from the Lannan Foundation, the Guggenheim Foundation, and was a Witter Bynner Fellow.
-From 2010-2015 she served as a Chancellor of the Academy of American Poets.
+She has received fellowships from the Lannan Foundation, the Guggenheim Foundation, and she was a Witter Bynner Fellow.
+From 2010 to 2015 she served as a Chancellor of the Academy of American Poets.

 Nye’s next books include On the Edge of the Sky (1981), a slim volume printed on handmade paper, and Hugging the Jukebox (1982), a full-length collection that also won the Voertman Poetry Prize.
 In Hugging the Jukebox, Nye continues to focus on the ordinary, on connections between diverse peoples, and on the perspectives of those in other lands.
 She writes: “We move forward, / confident we were born into a large family, / our brothers cover the earth.”
 Nye creates poetry from everyday scenes throughout Hugging the Jukebox in poems like “The Trashpickers of San Antonio” and the title poem, where a boy is enthusiastic about the jukebox he adopts and sings its songs in a way that “strings a hundred passionate sentences in a single line.”
 Reviewers praised Hugging the Jukebox, noting Nye’s warmth and celebratory tone.
 Writing in the Village Voice, Mary Logue commented that in Nye’s poems about daily life, “Nye often pulls gold from the ordinary.”